v5ma/selfawarenetworks/README.md

 The most important note, in my set of hundreds of notes, might be audio note b0004, ironically the text transcription is broken & the entire thing needs re-writing but it is just barely clear enough at the moment to revolutionize neuroscience & machine learning.

 To figure out how I am going to organize these notes search for the phrase "book contents" "table of contents" and the word "map"

+I bet a lot of people think it's unbelievable that one person could figure out 1. a new theory of gravity, 2. human cognition works.
+3. how to make sentient & self aware artificial neural networks, but all three concepts are tied together by the same idea: Oscillation.
+It is almost impossible therefore to solve one of these 3 things without solving the other 2 at the same time.